Gorbals: History

 As took place in London and other major cities, in the post-war planning of the 1950s, Glasgow Corporation joined with other authorities in deciding to demolish much sub-standard housing of inner districts including Gorbals and Hutchesontown.
 Families were dispersed to new outlying housing estates such as Castlemilk, in overspill agreements with New Towns such as East Kilbride.
 Other families were rehoused within the area but in huge, concrete, multi-storey towers.
 These changes broke up many close-knit communities, adding to the residents' distress.
+The Corporation identified 29 Comprehensive Development Areas (CDAs), where the only solution was complete destruction of all existing housing and rebuilding from scratch.
+The Gorbals became the largest, and best known of all the CDAs since it was used as a testing ground for some of the housing schemes which were planned for other areas of the city.

 The Queen Elizabeth Square flats were demolished in 1993.

 Glasgow Corporation's replacement of old, outdated and crowded housing with new high-rise towers of social housing in the 1960s greatly improved some physical conditions but had adverse social consequences.
 Lack of awareness of the effects of concentrating families resulted in poor design.
 The low-quality construction of the concrete, 20-storey flats led to various social and health problems among the residents.
 Many of the blocks developed mould and structural problems.
 Their designs prevented residents from visually controlling their internal and external spaces, adding to issues of social dysfunction.
 The Queen Elizabeth Square flats, designed by Sir Basil Spence, were demolished in 1993 to make way for a new generation of housing development.